 Too much vibration Keep your crystal setup in a quiet, undisturbed location.

-Inappropriate temperature Experiment with temperature.
+- Inappropriate temperature Experiment with temperature.
 You may need to increase the temperature around your crystals to get them to grow (increases evaporation).
-For some crystals, you may need to decrease the temperature (which slows the molecules down and gives them a change to bind together).
+For some crystals, you may need to decrease the temperature (which slows the molecules down and gives them a chance to bind together).